MidrarAdham/dcm_rpi_ip_add_service/README.md

 ## Description:

-This script gets the ip address of the current machine and send it over to a remote host.
-The remote host is the white linux computer that midrar is working on right now.
+This script gets the IP address of the current machine and sends it over to a remote host.
+The remote host is the white Linux computer that Midrar is working on right now.

+### Note:

+**Contact Midrar to get Linux computer ip, hostname, and password** **midrar@pdx.edu**

 ## Requirements:
 - Before starting the setup process, type the following two commands on your terminal: